 There are two kinds of orthodontic treatment, referred to as Phase I and Phase II.
-At Adventure Dental, we offer both Phase I and Phase II orthodontic treatment services, and promise to come up with a treatment plan that best suits the needs of your child.
+At Adventure Dental, we offer both Phase I and Phase II orthodontic treatment services in Santa Clarita.
+We promise to come up with a treatment plan that best suits the needs of your child.

 Call Adventure Dental today at (661) 276-8755 to discuss which phase of orthodontic treatment is right for your kids.

 Phase I Orthodontic Treatment

 Phase I Orthodontic treatment, also known as early or interceptive orthodontic treatment, is all about prevention and improvement.
 Through the use of the latest technology and scientifically-tested methods, we may be able to strengthen your children’s jaw growth in phase I, which will help their teeth come into the ideal position.
 Phase I is usually the starting point of orthodontic care for young children and is designed so that orthodontists may deter or fix teeth/jaw problems in kids ages 7 and up.

 Benefits of Phase I Orthodontic Treatment May Include:

 - Encouraging facial symmetry by guiding jaw growth

 - Strengthening position of first molars